Skip to content

 When validation fails:

-Minor issues - Add feedback, send back to implementer:
+Minor issues — add feedback and send back to the worker:

 yaml